iwburns/log-monster/DESIGN.md

 ### `log-monster-backend-*`

 Each `log-monster-backend-*` package should export a class extending the `LoggingStrategy` class above.
 Each backend is free to implement its strategy however it sees fit, optimizing for different use-cases along the way.

+A basic example of this can be found [here](https://github.com/iwburns/log-monster-backend-console-logger).